-KRA demand KShs 894.8 Million on 11th September 2020 and confirmed the demand by a commissioner's decision on 7 December 2020.
+KRA demand Kes 894 Million on 11th September 2020 and confirmed the demand by a commissioner's decision on 7 December 2020.
 TCML filed a notice of appeal on 6 January 2021 with the Tax Appeals Tribunal as per the Tax Procedure Act.
 The Statement of Facts and Memorandum of appeal was filed on 19 January 2021.
 KRA file their Statement of Facts and Memorandum of appeal filed on 18 February 2021.
-The company is waiting for Tax Appeal Tribunal to set hearing date.
+The appeal was heard and Tribunal issued a judgment on 17 September 2021 in favour of TCML and KRA has appealed to the High Court against the Tribunal decision.
+The matter is awaiting the court direction.

-After considering the Tax laws, (i) the tax demand is time barred and (ii) the matter dealt with by Commissioner under EACCMA and legal advice, the management does not consider the liability probable at this point in time.
+After considering the Tax laws and legal advice, the management does not consider the liability probable at this point in time and therefore disclose as a contingent liability in the financial statements.